Pipes

 tb pipe generate

-You can also use tb pipe generate to generate a .pipe file.
+You can use tb pipe generate to generate a .pipe file.
 You must provide a name for the Pipe & a single SQL statement.

 This command will generate the necessary syntax for a single-Node Pipe inside the file.
 You can open the file in any text editor to change the name, description, query and add more Nodes.